kumarichaa/Setup-opensource/simulation/UERANSIM/README.md

 For more information attached wireshark packets also captured_pcap folder

 Note:
-    I completed the integration of open-source tools for learning purposes, primarily using official documentation from Open5GS and UERANSIM.
+    The integration of open-source tools for learning purposes, primarily using official documentation from Open5GS and UERANSIM.